-You'd be absolutely foolish to not properly educate yourself before making an RV purchase.
+It would be foolish not to properly educate yourself before making an RV purchase.

-Utilizing RV Consumer Group resources is one of the best ways to quickly learn which RV manufacturers are rated best, and what to look at when you are shopping for RVs.
+Utilizing RV Consumer Group resources is one of the best ways to quickly learn which RV manufacturers are rated best and what to look at when shopping for RVs.

-One of the biggest costs in making RVs is labor.
+One of the highest costs in making RVs is labor.